JohnMellaley/unicorn_attractor/README.md

 ## UX

 ### What is this website for?
-This website was created to create revenue through adding extra features, and also help to identify bugs on our existing software and and allows us to prioritise the bugs causing the most issues with our customers.
+This website was created to create revenue through adding extra features, and help to identify bugs on our existing software and and allows us to prioritise the bugs causing the most issues with our customers.
-The benfit for the customer is they also get a better product due to reduced bugs in the software, but can also get extra features added.
+The benefit for the customer is they also get a better product due to reduced bugs in the software, but can also get extra features added.

 ### User Stores
-This site is used by anyone using our sofware products.
+This site is used by anyone using our software products.
 The users will be able to vote on features and bugs to fixed.

 **Existing and New Users. **

 * Users should be able to see what the company does from the home page.
 * Users should be able to some metrics before deciding they want to join
 * Users should be to register with the company if they choose to join.
-* User should be able to reset there password if they have forgoten it.
+* User should be able to reset their password if they have forgotten it.
-* Users should be add bugs
+* Users should be able add bugs
 * Users should be able to vote for each bug once.
 * Users should be able to comment on all bugs raised.
-* Users should be add features
+* Users should be able add features
 * Users should be able to vote for each feature as many times as they like.
 * Users should be able to add features to a shopping cart.
 * Users should be able to amend the shopping cart.
 * Users should be able to checkout the shopping cart and pay for the votes by the credit/debit card
 * Users should be able to comment on all feature raised.
-* Users should be able to see comments from out users or company employees as well
+* Users should be able to see comments from other users or company employees as well
 * Users should have their own profile page with their own bugs and features displayed if any along with some basic personal information.
 * Users should be able to dashboard with some site metrices.